 \textbf{Appearance:} To perform spatio-temporal reasoning on the road agents, we need rich features that are able to encode their inherent characteristics across all $\T$ time steps from the input $\Img^{1:\T}$.
 For this, we use Inception V1~\cite{szegedy2015going} and I3D~\cite{Carreira_2017_CVPR} as the global video descriptors and apply ROIAlign~\cite{he2017mask} over the 3D video feature map to obtain object-level appearance features from the corresponding regions of interest.

-\textbf{Static Scene Encoding:} We believe that the appearance of road agents should also be associated to their static environment WHY?.
+\textbf{Static Scene Encoding:} The appearance of road agents should also be associated with their static environment.
 To this end, we formulate a context extraction module in our framework.
 With $\Img^{1:\T}$ as the input, this module performs inpainting ~\cite{yu2018generative} to generate $\mathcal{S}^{1:\T}$ image frames free from the dynamic agents of the scene.
 Following the inpainting, we use ResNet-18 \cite{he2016deep} to encode $\mathcal{S}^{1:\T}$ into frame-wise context embeddings $\context^{1:\T}$.
 We update each object's appearance feature $\app^t$ for time step $t$,

 \textbf{Vulnerability:} Vulnerable road agents are those that have little or no external protection and are at most risk in traffic~\cite{constant2010protecting}.
 In our design, we consider detected objects of classes \textit{person, bicycle, car, motorcycle, bus, truck} as road agents, categorizing \textit{person, bicycle} as \textbf{\textit{vulnerable}} $(m = 1)$ and the rest as non-vulnerable $(m = 0)$.
-We use this categorization to learn separate set of parameters for vulnerable road agents in the relation modeling.
+We use this categorization to learn a separate set of parameters for vulnerable road agents in relation modeling.

 In summary, we obtain $N$ road agents and their frame-wise attributes from the input $\Img^{1:\T}$.
 For each road agent, we have (a) its tracklet $\ro_i$, and if it exists in frame $\Img^{t}$, we have its (b) category label $m^t_i$, (c) spatial position $\p^t_i$ in 3D, and (d) scene-aware appearance feature $\app^t_i$.
-To perform spatio-temporal learning on graphs, we use the mentioned three attributes of road users.
+To perform spatio-temporal learning on graphs, we use the three mentioned attributes of road users.